 Farmer Income

-India has been an agriculture-based country.
-Though in absolute terms agricultural Gross Domestic Product (GDP) is growing, the share of agriculture in the GDP has been declining, and a sizable population is still dependent on agriculture for their livelihood.
+India has been an agriculture-based country and a sizable population is still dependent on agriculture for their livelihood.
 Since this sector influences the lives of the entire population, several efforts have been made since independence to evolve appropriate agricultural policies for producers’ and consumers’ welfare.

 1. Improvement in crop productivity